samersultan/SysAdmin-Tool-List/README.md

 List of useful tools / software / scripts / resources for system and network administrators.
 Broken down into sub sections with corresponding links and descriptions.

-This resoruce / tool list is a work in progress, I will be updating it regularly (on a daily basis).
+This resoruce / tool list is a work in progress, I will be updating it regularly (every couple of days).
 If you have any suggestions, please reach out to me on twitter <a href="https://twitter.com/sultansolutions">@SultanSolutions</a>

 **Changelog**